Cyprien-GEHU/holbertonschool-low_level_programming/functions_nested_loops/README.md

-1-alphabet.c: The function print the alphabet, in lowercase 2-print_alphabet_x10.c: the function prints 10 times the alphabet, in lowercase 3-islower.c: function check for lowercase character 4-isalpha.c : The function chck fo aphabetic character
+1-alphabet.c: The function print the alphabet, in lowercase 2-print_alphabet_x10.c: the function prints 10 times the alphabet, in lowercase 3-islower.c: function check for lowercase character 4-isalpha.c : The function chck fo aphabetic character 5-sign.c: The function print the sign of the number